 This 1983 article from Walla Walla’s Union-Bulletin (written by Don Davis) has a few clues.
 The picture caption says “Blue Mountain pitcher” as if that were the place name.
 The headline (and article) uses “Bears” as the nickname.
 Lastly, the first sentence of the article says “Walla Walla’s Blue Mountain Bears…” That’s pretty strong evidence!

 EXHIBIT C: Schedule logo

 One of my greatest ever triumphs in acquiring minor league memorabilia came one day when my ebay auto-alert for “Walla Walla Blue Mountain Bears” bore fruit.
 I couldn’t believe my eyes when a schedule for the team was listed at a very affordable price.
-Naturally, I bought it, treasure it, and have taken some detailed photos of what appears to be the team’s official logo–a very tiny printed graphic on the schedule.
+Naturally, I bought it and have taken some detailed photos of what appears to be the team’s official logo–a very tiny printed graphic on the schedule.
 What does the logo say?
 Just “Blue Mountain Bears.”

 Now, this logo could be a pairing of place-name (Blue Mountain) with nickname (Bears), and the different fonts would lend credence to this notion.
 However, it could be that the entire nickname is “Blue Mountain Bears” and the logo just omits the place name.
 On that note…

 Could a team really have a long, unwieldy, wacky name like this?
 I mean, these are the minor leagues.
 Heck, these days, there’s a team called the “Rocket City Trash Pandas.”
 There isn’t much evidence of this, but there are a few articles from the time that use the full designator.

 This clipping (newspaper source unknown) repeatedly refers to the team as the “Walla Walla Blue Mountain Bears.”
 Just confusion about a team with a confusing name, i.e. Blue Mountain Bears?
 Hard to say.